List of food trucks

-A food truck, mobile kitchen, mobile canteen, roach coach, gut truck, catering truck, or (in Austin, Texas) food trailer, is a mobile venue that transports and sells food.
+A food truck is a mobile venue that transports and sells food.
 Some, including ice cream trucks, sell frozen or prepackaged food; others resemble restaurants on wheels.
-Some may cater to specific meals, such as the breakfast truck, lunch truck or lunch wagon, snack truck, kebab trailer (UK), break truck, or taco truck.
+Some may cater to specific meals, such as the breakfast truck, lunch truck or lunch wagon, snack truck, kebab trailer, break truck, or taco truck.
 This list includes notable food trucks companies, and is not a comprehensive list of all food trucks companies.